TheODJ/dira-labs/README.md

 - Run `php artisan key:generate` to generate an application key for the application
 - Import collection into Postman and test APIs

+## Collection Link
+- Import the collection and documentation for this project at [here](https://documenter.getpostman.com/view/17990816/UVeCPT92)

 ## To Run
 - Open up Postman
 - Make a request to the endpoint